 For debt funds, the NAV is calculated only on business days.

 Since liquid funds are a part of debt funds, the taxation of liquid funds is the same as debt mutual funds.
-In debt funds, short term capital gains (STCG) arise if the holding period is less than three years.
+Until March 31st 2023, in debt funds, short term capital gains (STCG) arise if the holding period is less than three years.
 The capital gains are taxed as per the individual’s income tax slab rate.
 Similarly, long term capital gains (LTCG) arises when the holding period is more than three years.
 The capital gains are taxable at 20% with indexation benefit.

 Read also about the Liquid Funds vs Fixed Deposits

 Both liquid fund and debt fund have their own merits and demerits.
 However, it finally lies on the individual on which fund to choose.
 This again depends on the individual’s financial objectives, investment horizon and risk tolerance level.
 Also, the fund objective should be in line with their objective.
-Therefore, one has to evaluate all these factors before investing in these mutual fund schemes.
+Liquid funds are ideally for a very short duration, while debt funds are suitable for a duration of up to three years.
+Thus, depending on your investment goals and objectives, pick a fund that suits your needs.

 You may also like to read about the Ultra Short Term Funds vs Liquid Funds